 - Improving vision

 Tom brown is on our list of meals that help babies gain weight ie. this would be awesome for nursing malnourished kids to health

 What’s The Difference Between Tom Brown And Pap (Ogi)

 As you may have observed above, Tom Brown is made from toasted cereals.
 Pap, also known as ogi or akanmu is made from fermented cereal.
 Learn how to make pap from scratch here.

-The fermentation process in pap production gives it a distinctive flavour and light texture.
+The fermentation process in pap production gives it a distinctive flavor and light texture.
 In addition, it incorporates probiotics into the meal (which increases the ability to produce vitamin B and K from food, improve gut health and immunity).
 Finally, fermentation breaks down the nutrients in the grain to small easier to digest units.
-Other ingredients such as the soy and groundnuts are added after the pap is cooked.
+Other ingredients such as soy and groundnuts are added after the pap is cooked.

 Tom brown on the other hand is from toasted/ roasted cereals.
 All the ingredients are added and milled together.
 This makes a denser, more filling, more viscous meal.
-The fibre content is likely to be higher, keeping hunger at bay for longer.
+The fiber content is likely to be higher, keeping hunger at bay for longer.
 It may not be as rapidly digested as pap.

 Finally, we have just one question….